pnp/powerapps-samples/samples/fluentui-custom-theme/readme.md

-# Fluent UI Theme (Tablet)
+# Fluent UI Custom Theme (Tablet)

-Implementing a custom theme (for tablet layout) to apply the style of the Fluent UI controls to the Canvas controls by deeply modification of the "Default Theme" inside the theme.json file.
+Implementing a custom theme (for tablet layout) to apply the style of the Fluent UI controls to the canvas controls with extensive modification of the "Default Theme" inside the `theme.json` file.

 ### Some sample Screens